Ant Control - What You Need to Know About Hiring an Ant Exterminator and Pest Control Service

 What Are the Effects of Ants In and Around My Home or Business?

-Depending on the type of ants you’re dealing with at your home or business in NJ, PA, MD, or De, the negative effects vary.
-Not only can ants bite or sting your family, pets, and customers, but they can also destroy structures, damage property, and ruin trees in your landscaping.
+Depending on the type of ants you’re dealing with at your home or business in NJ, PA, MD, or DE, the negative effects vary.
+Because ants are so small and will travel through almost any environment, they can track garbage and filth and, consequentially unhealthy bacteria.
+While most smaller ants do not bite, larger ants, like carpenter ants, can.
 In the 1980s, 75% of urban shade trees sampled in New Jersey were infested with carpenter ants.
-Fast forward several decades and the pests are still a problem in the state and the surrounding states of Maryland, Delaware, and Pennsylvania.
+Fast forward several decades and the pests are still a problem in New Jersey, Maryland, Delaware, and Pennsylvania.

 How Long Do Ants Live?